A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsection{Compared models}

-We used the following models as comparisons: \begin{itemize} \item \emph{Base model:} This model employs the training loss function~$\hat{\ell}_\text{simple}$ from~\cref{eq:loss_eps_simple}, which corresponds to the one used in the DDPM model~\cite{ho2020denoising}. \item \emph{Offset noise model:} This model adopts the loss function~$\hat{\ell}_\text{offset}$ in~\cref{eq:loss_offsetnoise}.
-Since~$\bm{x}_0$ in the Cylinder dataset represents grayscale images (single-channel), we define~$q(\bm{\epsilon}_c) = \mathcal{N}(\bm{\epsilon}_c \ | \ 0, \sigma_c^2 \mathbf{1}_{n \times n})$, where~$\mathbf{1}_{n \times n}$ is an~$n \times n$ matrix with all elements equal to~$1$. \item \emph{Zero-SNR model:} This model modifies~$\beta_t$ in the Base model by using the method proposed in~\cite{lin2024common}. \item \emph{Proposed model:} This model employs the training loss function~$\ell_\text{simple}$ defined in~\cref{eq:ell_simple}, where~$\gamma_t$ is determined by the balanced-$\phi_t,\psi_t$ strategy and $\sigma_0=1$.
+We compared the following models: \begin{itemize} \item \emph{Base model:} This model uses the training loss function~$\hat{\ell}_\text{simple}$ in~\eqref{eq:loss_eps_simple}, corresponding to the DDPM objective~\cite{ho2020denoising}. \item \emph{Offset noise model:} This model adopts the loss function~$\hat{\ell}_\text{offset}$ in \eqref{eq:loss_offsetnoise}.
+Since~$\bm{x}_0$ in the Cylinder dataset represents grayscale images (single-channel), we define~$q(\bm{\epsilon}_c) = \mathcal{N}(\bm{\epsilon}_c \ | \ 0, \sigma_c^2 \mathbf{1}_{n \times n})$. \item \emph{Zero-SNR model:} This model modifies~$\beta_t$ in the Base model using the method proposed in~\cite{lin2024common}. \item \emph{Proposed model:} This model uses the training loss function~$\ell_\text{simple}$ defined in~\eqref{eq:ell_simple}, where~$\gamma_t$ is determined by the noise-matching strategy and $\sigma_0=1$.
 In the proposed model,~$q(\bm{\xi})$ is set to be identical to~$q(\bm{\epsilon}_c)$ in the Offset noise model.
-Thus, in our experiments, the only difference between the loss functions of the proposed model and the offset noise model was the proposed one's inclusion of the two coefficients,~$\phi_t$ and~$\psi_t$. \end{itemize} Additionally, for each of the above models, we employed versions that utilize $v$-prediction \cite{salimans2022progressive}.
-It should be noted that although there is no theoretical guarantee that offset noise will work within the $v$-prediction framework, as was discussed in \cref{sec:vpred}, it is practically feasible to incorporate offset noise into the $v$-prediction model by replacing~$\bm{\epsilon}_0$ in the loss function with~$\bm{\epsilon}_0 + \bm{\epsilon}_c$, analogously to its application in $\epsilon$-prediction modeling.
-Furthermore, for the Zero-SNR model, only the version utilizing $v$-prediction was employed, as its formulation prohibits the use of $\epsilon$-prediction modeling.
+Thus, in our experiments, the only difference between the proposed model and the offset noise model was the presence of the two time-dependent coefficients~$\phi_t$ and~$\psi_t$. \end{itemize} In addition, for each of the above models, we considered a version based on $v$-prediction \cite{salimans2022progressive}.
+Although, as discussed in Section~\ref{sec:vpred}, there is no theoretical guarantee that offset noise remains valid under $v$-prediction, it can still be implemented in practice by replacing~$\bm{\epsilon}_0$ in the loss function with~$\bm{\epsilon}_0 + \bm{\epsilon}_c$, analogously to the $\epsilon$-prediction case.
+For the Zero-SNR model, only the $v$-prediction version was used because its formulation does not permit $\epsilon$-prediction.

-For the Offset Noise model, the hyperparameter~$\sigma_c^2$ was varied across the values 0.01, 0.05, 0.1, 0.5, and 1.0, with training and evaluation conducted for each setting.
-Similarly, for the proposed model,~$\sigma_c^2$ was varied across 0.1, 0.5, and 1.0, and training and evaluation were performed for each configuration.
+For the Offset noise model, the hyperparameter~$\sigma_c^2$ was varied over 0.01, 0.05, 0.1, 0.5, and 1.0, and training and evaluation were conducted for each setting.
+Similarly, for the proposed model,~$\sigma_c^2$ was varied over 0.1, 0.5, and 1.0.